Banoffee Cheesecake with Toffee Pecan Sauce

 But it is magic nonetheless – the combination of bananas, cream and toffee is inspired.
 Here, I have incorporated them all into a cheesecake with the addition of one extra star ingredient, toasted pecan nuts.

 This recipe is from Delia's Winter Collection.
 Serves 6-8

 Begin by toasting all the pecan nuts.

 Place them on a baking tray and bake in the oven for 7 minutes until lightly toasted or, if you watch them like a hawk, you can toast them under a grill.
-You can also watch how to roast nuts in our Cookery School Video on this page.
+You can also watch how to roast nuts in our Cookery School Video.
 Then chop them quite small.
 Put the biscuits in a polythene bag, lay them flat and then roll them with a rolling pin to crush them coarsely.
 Then tip them into a bowl and add the melted butter and half the nuts.
 Mix them well then press all this into the bottom of the cake tin and pre-bake the base in the oven for 10 minutes.

 Then lower the temperature to gas mark 2, 300ºF (150ºC).